rice-apps/rice-apps.github.io/README.md

 ## Guidelines
 1. Only edit pages related to your team
 2. Try to keep everything in one single markdown page
+3. Create your own branch for your team.
+If branch already exists, please pull before making changes.